cak925/wave_energy_capstone/README.md

 ## Dataset

-My data was transmitted from buoy sites managed by the National Oceanic and Atmospheric Association (NOAA).
-These buoys trasmitted wave height, wave period, time variables, and other wave properties, but only the height, period and time variables were ultimately utilized in the final analysis.
+My data was transmitted by buoy sites managed by the National Oceanic and Atmospheric Association (NOAA).
+These buoys produced wave height, wave period, time variables, and other wave properties, but only the height, period and time variables were ultimately utilized in the final analysis.
 I utilized 3 - 3.5 years of hourly data from three buoy locations along the California Coast.
 Here is a link to NOAA's website, where the buoy data was obtained.
 [Buoy Data](http://www.ndbc.noaa.gov/)

 ## Models